montera34/spainlab/README.md

 spainlab-theme
 ==============

-Theme for the SpainLab platform
+Theme for the SpainLab platform.
+Built in Wordpress.

+Developed by montera34.com